Appealing administrative authority decisions

 You can’t appeal unless you’ve paid all the tax and any interest owing because of late payment.

-File Form 64 - Notice of appeal (DOC, 44KB) within 60 days of receiving notice of the commissioner’s decision.
+File Form 64 - Notice of appeal within 60 days of receiving notice of the commissioner’s decision.
 Then give the CSR written notice of the appeal within 7 days of filing the notice.
 The Supreme Court can’t extend the time for filing the notice.

 The notice of appeal must state the grounds of your appeal and the facts you rely on.
 Unless the court orders otherwise, the grounds must be limited to the grounds of your objection.